5jt/slither/beginners/rockpaper/README.md

 Rock, Paper, Scissors
 =====================

-First we paste and adapt the Python function definitions as APL functions, keeping as close to the original Python as we can:
+First we paste and adapt the Python function definitions as APL functions, keeping as close to the [original Python](rockpaper0.py) as we can:
 `check_play_status` and `rockpaper_py`.

 The code offers lots of opportunities to improve it.
 After refactoring in APL, we’ll transfer what we’ve learned back into Python.
-(Perhaps it’s easier to think more clearly in APL?)
+(Can we think more clearly in APL?)
 ```apl
   rockpaper_py;f;user_score;computer_score;play;weapons;user_choice;opp_choice
  ⍝ Game of Rock, Paper, Scissors, hewing close to Python solution